amandaLi7/NLP-RAG/README.md

 - Contains 3 files of answers to the 770 official test set.

 ## How to Run
 The 5 notebooks listed in the section above are our final model pipelines.
 They can be run as regular Python Notebooks with paths to the correct embeddings.
-Due to the restructuring of our repo for submission, some file paths will be invalid; we are working on correcting all file paths to reflect this new folder organization, and in the meantime some files will still contain incorrect file paths.
+Due to the restructuring of our repo for submission, some file paths will be invalid; we are working on correcting all file paths to reflect this new folder organization, and in the meantime, some files will still contain incorrect file paths.
 We thank the TAs for their patience as we make these corrections!

 Due to the size of our final embedding file, we were not able to upload it to GitHub.
 Please find the embedding files in the folder 'faiss_index_total_final_new' at [this GDrive link](https://drive.google.com/drive/folders/1BDwDQrWU4DbaWDrk9v9Ga5jythLgVXJ1).